 Natural brick can add texture and visual interest to a space and is an excellent choice for rustic and industrial settings.

-On the other hand, Faux brick is a lightweight, simple-to-install substitute if you want the appearance without all the time-consuming masonry work.
+Conversely, faux brick is a lightweight, simple-to-install substitute for masonry if you want an appearance without all the time-consuming work.